e1337gmx/Wallarm-Solutions-Engineer-Challenge-LuisG/README.md

 📌 **Understanding of the Product**: Did you correctly set up and use the Wallarm filtering node?
 📌 **Use of Official Documentation**: Did you successfully leverage Wallarm's official resources?

----

-## 📬 Submission

-Once you have completed the evaluation, submit the following:

-📂 Fork this **GitHub repo** and use it as the repository for your documentation, configuration files, and any relevant logs or screenshots.
-📜 A **README file** summarizing your process and key findings.
-📜 A **HIGH Level Diargram** that illustrates what you built and how traffic is flowing.

----

-## ℹ️ Additional Notes

-💡 You are encouraged to **ask questions and leverage Wallarm's documentation**.
-📖 The ability to **document your troubleshooting steps** is just as important as the final deployment.

-🚀 **Good luck, and we look forward to your submission!** 🎉